 Mr Kastner, in your diploma thesis you deal with "open plastic recycling in the global south".
 Why did you choose this topic?

 Johannes Kastner: I got access to this topic through a collaboration with the Austrian company Plastic Preneur and the Kunsthochschule Kassel.
 My project partner Raphael Nyabale from the Kankuma Refugee Camp in Kenya told me about the problems with plastic waste in the global south.
 During my later trips to Senegal, I saw this with my own eyes, so that my diploma thesis took up this topic.
+The project made me realize how important the recycling of plastic waste is for solving the waste problem in the Global South.

 During your study trip to Senegal, you worked with local craftsmen and women as part of the "DesignUp" project.
 Can you tell us more about that?